 Open-jaw tickets

-Flying into Bangkok and out of Phuket (or vice versa) is usually only £30-80 more than a Bangkok return.
-It saves the cost of an internal flight back to Bangkok and gives you a natural one-way south-to-north or north-to-south itinerary.
+Flying into Bangkok and out of Phuket, or vice versa, can save an internal flight back to Bangkok and gives you a natural one-way itinerary.
+Compare it as a multi-city booking because the price difference changes by airline and date.

 Most UK carriers support open-jaw on a single ticket.
 On Skyscanner, use the “Multi-city” tab rather than “Return” to compare these properly.